“The Christian family loudly proclaims both the present virtues of the Kingdom of God and the hope of a blessed life to come.” – Lumen Gentium

 While we know that parents are called to be the primary educators of the faith for their children, we also know that teaching in this way may be very new for many parents.
 With this in mind, we are focusing on preparing and forming our parents as a cornerstone of our RE program so that they may be confident instructing their children.

-We also have classes for children to attend in person to act as supplements to the discussions on the faith they have at home with parents.
+We also have classes for children who are going to receive a Sacrament to attend in person to act as supplements to the discussions on the faith they have at home with parents.

 The old model of faith formation and religious education has been ineffective, and struggled to transform family life.
 Since many young people who go through this old classroom-style faith formation are leaving the faith, we are proposing a new model (which is actually an ancient model) where the parish focuses on catechizing the parents in order to strengthen parent/child engagement in the Faith.
 This increases the likelihood that a child will receive an authentic education in the Faith and develop into a knowledgeable and practicing Catholic.
 Countless studies have shown that parental engagement with the child is the single most effective way to develop young people into disciples of Christ.